robertbenjamin/Job-Search/job-search.md

 **How good am I at building back end code?**

+Solid, although I do prefer front-end work.
+I think there's recently been a shift towards minimizing what the back end does until it's just a simple API, and letting the front end handle the user's side of things, and I'm quite capable of building up that simple API.

 **How good am I at putting together front ends?**

+I love the front end!
+I love trying out new frameworks like Angular and Backbone and I enjoy making stuff from scratch as well.
+I like designing (although I have a lot of room to improve) and learn new things about CSS every time I use it.

 **Can I solve really technical problems like brain teasers and algorithms?**